 Stock Balance = Specified amount - invoiced amount

-Withdrawn Uninvoiced = The number that has been reported on a project/work order but has not yet been invoiced.
-Please note that this also applies to order lines in invoice drafts (not locked invoices).
+Withdrawn Uninvoiced = The number that has been reported on a project or work order but has not yet been invoiced.
+Note that this also includes order lines in invoice drafts (not locked invoices).

 Corrected Stock Balance = Stock Balance - Withdrawn Uninvoiced